drybell/Django-Server-Tutorial/README.md

 20. If you have the Heroku CLI installed, within the same directory run `heroku login` and then `heroku create your-app-name`.
 Please change `your-app-name` to something more suitable, mine will be `test-django-server1`

-Within `preview`, run `git init` and `git remote add heroku https://git.heroku.com/your-app-name.git`.
+Within the outer `preview`, run `git init` and `git remote add heroku https://git.heroku.com/your-app-name.git`.
 Again, change `your-app-name` to your actual app name, the real git link is given to you after running `heroku create`

 21. Run `git add *`, `git commit -m 'initial heroku commit'` and `git push heroku master` to then see if the deployment succeeds.
 Once you navigate to the site, if any errors persist, run `heroku logs --tail` to see the debug statements.
 The `logs` command also shows all server requests and responses, useful to see if the site is being visited.